Vaguery/answer-factory-machines/README.md

 ### Status

 Preliminary work only so far.
-[An earlier Rub-based system](https://github.com/Vaguery/Answer-Factory) is the inspiration, but this Clojure-and-Javascript thing is being designed for modern cloud systems.
+[An earlier Ruby-based system](https://github.com/Vaguery/Answer-Factory) is the inspiration, but this Clojure-and-Javascript thing is being designed for modern cloud systems.

 ### Plan